May 19, 2021 10 am-12 pm PDT

 A persistent housing shortage in California and beyond is driving demand for affordable, sustainable housing which also serves overarching concerns of equity and social justice.
 Many building industry professionals are responding to this mandate, and are working to build a new generation of multi-family housing that is both affordable and sustainable — with many reaching LEED Platinum and/or net zero energy targets.
 Although cost constraints in the affordable housing sector pose their own unique challenges, several conditions align that help overcome these barriers.
 For example, non-profit developers are frequently owner-operators, and are incentivized to reduce long-term energy and operational costs.
 They are also less likely to simply pass on such costs to tenants, in comparison to for-profit developers, thereby mitigating the principal-agent problem that impacts much multi-family development.

-This session will feature seasoned professionals — from architecture, engineering and non-profit development — who will present case studies and discuss overarching strategies, as well as lessons learned from recent practice, as they work towards creating affordable and sustainable housing.
+This session featured seasoned professionals — from architecture, engineering and non-profit development — who presented case studies and discuss proven and effective strategies, as well as lessons learned from recent practice, as they work towards creating affordable and sustainable housing.

-This event is free and open to the public, and co-organized by the PG&E Pacific Energy Center and the Center for the Built Environment (CBE) at UC Berkeley.
+This public event was co-organized by the PG&E Pacific Energy Center and the Center for the Built Environment (CBE) at UC Berkeley.

 Location and Registration

 This live virtual event was recorded; visit the PG&E Energy Education Classes website and log in to view the video.

 Katie Ackerly, AIA, CPHC